RRReol1999/sketch_to_drawing/README.md

 * tqdm  <br>

 ### Steps
-If you are using google colab for project deployment, you can refer to the following steps to configure.<br>
+You can using google colab for project deployment, you can refer to the following steps to configure.<br>
 ```
 %%bash
 MINICONDA_INSTALLER_SCRIPT=Miniconda3-4.5.4-Linux-x86_64.sh